openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   A set of claims about a subject made by an Issuer.

-Note: the definition of a term "credential" in this specification is based on [@VC_DATA] and is different from that in [@!OpenID.Core].
+Note: the definition of a term "credential" in this specification is different from that in [@!OpenID.Core].

 Verifiable Credential (VC)